Home

 In his l’Encyclopedia Universalis Mundaneum from 1936, Otlet conceptualized and designed a large network, comprised of data centers, called Mundaneum, and multimedia offices, called Mondothèque (see the lower image).

 Otlet envisioned Mundaneums in various cities all over the world and a large hierarchical network of local, regional, and national centers of knowledge production: Species Mundaneum.
 The Mondothèque was one link in this network.
 Otlet designed the Mondothèque as a workstation to be used at home to engage people in the production and dissemination of knowledge.
-It contained reference works, catalogs, multimedia substitutes for traditional books such as microfilm, TV, radio, and finally a new form of an encyclopedia, the Encyclopedia Universalis Mundaneum, comprising reproducible “atlases” involving charts, posters, and other illustrative materials.
+It contained reference works, catalogs, multimedia substitutes for traditional books such as microfilm, TV, and radio, and finally a new form of an encyclopedia, the Encyclopedia Universalis Mundaneum, comprising reproducible “atlases” involving charts, posters, and other illustrative materials.
 As a base instrument for documentation and communication of Mundaneum, Otlet provided the known media, like telephone, radio, audio disk, cinema, and television (see the lower image).

 The Mondotheque was thought by Paul Otlet to be a piece of furniture that everyone would have at home, to encourage access but also the production of new knowledge.
 Made of wood, it combines essential books, atlas boards in the form of visual encyclopedias, small objects, the Universal Bibliographic Directory and its bibliographic records, microfilms, etc. On the sidewalls of the Mondothèque, we can observe various media of the period represented.